vishalcloudyuga/dcos-docs/1.9/overview/architecture/task-types.md

 ### Built-in executors

-Mesos has a couple built-in executors that are available to all schedulers, but schedulers may also bring their own executors.
+Mesos includes built-in executors that are available to all schedulers, but schedulers can also include their own executors.

 - Command Executor - execute shell commands or Docker containers
 - Default Executor (Mesos 1.1) - execute a group of shell commands or Docker containers